jzabroski/PracticalUsesForDocker/README.md

 Kitematic is a graphical approach to managing your docker containers.
 If you're allergic to the command line, you might find this tool useful.

-_In my limited experience, I found this tool has some rather strange bugs, so I avoid using it, but it's really cool for demoes._
+_In my limited experience, I found this tool has some rather strange bugs, so I avoid using it, but it's really cool for demoes.
+The current release is 0.17.9 (to give you an idea of what the authors think of the stability and robustness of this program)._

 1. Go to the Windows "Type here to search" box.
 Type "Kitematic" and press enter.
 2. The first time you start Kitematic, it will ask you to **Enter your Docker Hub credentials**.